sjkchang/EmailLabeler/README.md

     ```
 3. Reload the unpacked extension in `chrome://extensions/` to apply changes.

-The final version of the extension should now be built and loaded into your google chrome browser.
-It is not ready to use as you must first add test users for it in google cloud, and spin up the backend/server.
+The final version of the extension should now be built and loaded into your Google Chrome browser.
+It is not ready to use as you must first add test users for it in Google Cloud, and spin up the backend/server.

 ### Configuring Test Users